robocomp/robocomp-robolab/components/detection/handDetection/README.md

 Ice.ACM.Server=10
 ```

 In the config file, you can flip the image stream or not by switching the parameter `flip=true|false`.
-You also must ensure the proxies hostname and port number of `RGBDProxy` and `CameraSimpleProxy` to request correctly RGB and depth image stream.
+You also must ensure the proxies' hostname and port number of `RGBDProxy` and `CameraSimpleProxy` to request correctly RGB and depth image stream.
 And, the port number of the parameter `HandDetection.Endpoints` must be the same as the corresponding number of the client component using the `HandDetection` component.